shikhar42/nd00333-capstone/README.md

 # Job Change of Data Scientists Prediction using Microsoft Azure

 A company which is active in Big Data and Data Science wants to hire data scientists among people who successfully pass some courses which conduct by the company.
-Many people signup for their training.
-Company wants to know which of these candidates are really wants to work for the company after training or looking for a new employment because it helps to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.
+MCompany wants to know which of these candidates are really wants to work for the company after training or looking for a new employment because it helps to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.

 In this project, we will predict if an individual is looking for a new job based on different factors using 2 techiques(AutoML & Hyperdrive).

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.
+This dataset has been exported from Kaggle.
+Here's the link https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.